How to Start Selling Wholesale on Amazon in 2024

 5. Add Your Product to Amazon

 After you receive your inventory from your supplier, it’s time to list your product on Amazon.
 Go to your Seller Central account and under “Inventory”, click “Add a Product”.
 Then you’ll be able to search for your item by name or ASIN number.

 In most cases, your product will already be listed on Amazon.
 If this is the case it will show up in the search results.
 Simply select it from the list and you’ll be added to the existing listing for that item.

 If your product isn’t already listed on Amazon, then you’ll need to create a new listing.
 Be sure to use high-quality images.
 Your supplier might be able to supply you with some photos you can use.
 You’ll also want to do some keyword research by using tools like AMZScout’s Keyword Search and Reverse ASIN Lookup.
 Identify which keywords people use most frequently to search for your item and include them throughout your description.

 6. Fulfill Orders and Manage Your Inventory

 After you start getting sales you’ll need to stay on top of them to ensure that your customers receive their orders in a timely fashion.
 To make things easier you may want to consider using the Fulfilment by Amazon (FBA) program.

-How an FBA wholesale business works is you ship all your inventory to Amazon and they’ll store it for you in one of their warehouses.
-Then when someone places an order they’ll ship the product to the customer.
+An FBA wholesale business works by shipping all of your inventory to Amazon, and they store it for you in one of their warehouses.
+Then, when someone places an order, they’ll ship the product to the customer.
 There are some added fees that you’ll have to pay for these services, but the convenience is more than worth it.
 There are also some added perks, such as: